 Academic Progress Review

 An Academic Progress Review will be prior to the next term's disbursement of loans.
 All students must submit a termly confirmation of Satisfactory Academic Progress from their course tutor, supervisor or Director of Studies as soon as possible to allow the payment of the next disbursement to be made.
-It is the your responsibility to ensure that your completed SAP form is sent back to us in time.
+It is your responsibility to ensure that your completed SAP form is sent back to us in time.

 Wessex House 6.21